 [Damianne]: And what do you teach?

-[Avril]: It melts even better because in this position.
-I really don’t teach English compensation.
+[Avril]: It’s even better because in this position I really don’t teach English conversation.
 We don’t do the four skills or anything like that.
 I teach about gender and diversity, stereotypes and prejudice, and I just love it.
 And I also teach about community action and social activism, and students have to go out and do their own projects within the community and then come back and report about it in English.

 [Damianne]: Other people can’t see you but you just light up when you’re talking about the work that you do.